Board of Directors and Advisors

 |To schedule a 30 minute appointment with Georgienne, Click Here|

 Michael serves as president of the California Fish and Game Commission and vice president for the Pacific Flyway with the National Audubon Society.
 Previously, he founded and directed the Center for the Future of the Oceans at the Monterey Bay Aquarium and served as a program officer in the Conservation & Science Program at the David and Lucile Packard Foundation.
 Prior to that, Michael served as vice president at the World Wildlife Fund, where he led WWF’s global ocean conservation programs and founded the Marine Stewardship Council.
 He is also an author and lecturer in marine conservation law and policy on the summer faculty at the Vermont Law School.
 In his spare time, Michael explores West Coast skies in his Cessna Centurion.
-Mike’s passion for conservation is tireless, and Sea Save Foundation is fortunate to have him as an adviser.
+Mike’s passion for conservation is tireless, and Sea Save Foundation is fortunate to have him as a member of our board.

 |Lawrence Stock, MD|

 Lawrence Stock, MD, FACEP, Physician, Clinical Professor of Medicine UCLA, Trauma Director Emeritis (Community Partners International, Thailand – Burma Border), President-elect California Chapter of the America College of Emergency Physicians.
 Partner at Antelope Valley Emergency Medical Associates, Vice Chairman Emergency Department, Antelope Valley Hospital.
 Larry brings a 25 year history of working with disaster relief and human rights efforts.
 The deterioration of our oceans threatens our right to live on a healthy planet.